pantelis/aiml-common/lectures/nlp/nmt/_index.md

 ## Sequence-to-Sequence (Seq2Seq)

-Sequence-to-sequence, or "Seq2Seq", is a relatively new paradigm, with its [first published usage in 2014](https://arxiv.org/abs/1409.3215) for English-French translation.
+Sequence-to-sequence, or "Seq2Seq", is a relatively new paradigm, with its [first published in 2014](https://arxiv.org/abs/1409.3215) that treated English-French translation.
 At a high level, a sequence-to-sequence model is an end-to-end model made up of two recurrent neural networks (LSTMs):

-* an encoder, which takes the model’s input sequence as input and encodes it into a fixed-size "context vector" $\phi$, and
+* an encoder, which takes the a source sequence as input and encodes it into a fixed-size "context vector" $\phi$, and

 * a decoder, which uses the context vector from above as a "seed" from which to generate an output sequence.